radjeshr/radjeshr/README.md

 ## 💼 Sharing Knowledge

-I'm passionate about **sharing knowledge** on building and managing teams, particularly in customer-facing and fast-paced environments.
-If you have any questions or want to share feedback on any of these frameworks, please feel free to reach out.
+I’m passionate about **sharing knowledge** on **team-building** and **managing high-performing teams**, especially in customer-facing and fast-paced environments.
+Feel free to reach out with any questions or feedback on these frameworks.

 [Connect with me on LinkedIn](https://www.linkedin.com/in/radjeshramautar/)